SPS-UOS/Readme-file/README.md

 <h2>1.1) – Getting Started</h2>
 <p>Download and install all latest tools, required for developing Android apps such as Java Development Kit and
 Android Studio as the Official Android IDE.
-For updated tutorial about how to install them, you can see and Download this from Android Developer website.</p>
+For more updation, you can see and Download this from Android Developer website.</p>
 <ul>
 <li><a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Download JDK</a></br></li>